 *Volume III, First Edition: War in the Air--Combat, Captivity, and Reunion-

 WHAT DO YOU FILL YOUR POCKETS WITH when you're rousted awake in the middle of a freezing German night to be death-marched across Germany?

 WHEN YOUR BUDDY STAGGERS AND FALLS by the side of the road, and no longer even knows who you are, do you keep moving to keep yourself alive?

-By the end of 2020, fewer than 300,000 of our WW II veterans will still be with us, out of the over 16 million who put on a uniform.
+By the end of 2020, fewer than 300,000 of our WW II veterans were still with us, out of the over 16 million who put on a uniform.
 But why is it that today, nobody seems to know these stories?